14paxton/14paxton.github.io/DotNetNotes/CSharp.md

 message.Body = "This is your cell phone.
 How was your day?";
 ```

-> At this point the email address that the message comes from really doesn’t matter – it won’t show up as GMail will override it when it gets passed on to the mobile phone carrier.
+> At this point, the email address that the message comes from really doesn’t matter – it won’t show up as GMail will override it when it gets passed on to the mobile phone carrier.
 > The important one to get right is the email address that it is going to be sent to.
 > This depends on your phone number and your mobile carrier.
 > In this case, the phone number is (123)456-7890 and the carrier is Bell.
-> Check out the previously mentioned wikipedia link to see what your carrier specific email address is.
+> Check out the previously mentioned wikipedia link to see what your carrier-specific email address is.
 > If you don’t get this right, the message will most certainly not get through.

 > Next, we need to create an SMTP client, and set it up: